Derderderr/auto-invoice/README.md

-This script is used to auto generate invoice PDF when Google Form is submitted.
-The script reads the last row from the response sheet, calculate the total price based on selected items, then replace placeholders inside the invoice template.
-After that, it export the invoice as PDF and send to the submitter email.
+This script is used to auto generate an invoice PDF when Google Form is submitted for purchasing goods.

   How it works

     1. User submit the Google Form

+    2. Google Form transmitted responce data onto Google Sheet and trigger the script

-    2. Script read the last response row
+    3. Script read the last response row

-    3. Modulus section calculate item price

-    4. Placeholders in template is replaced
+    4. Process the data and calculate the total price

+    5. Using a template invoice and subsitute the data

-    5. Invoice exported as PDF and email send
+    6. Invoice exported as PDF and send the email to the user

   Setup

-    1. Create Google Form and link to Sheet

-    2. Prepare invoice template with placeholders
+    1. Prepare invoice template with placeholders, using {{1}}, {{2}}... for item placeholders, and {{email}}, etc for other replacements.
+Sample: https://docs.google.com/spreadsheets/d/11jXrAmasxktuydFv1HeA7_uF5a9DRsMV-FGdUXKYu24/edit?gid=790763898#gid=790763898

-    3. Paste script into Apps Script editor

-    4. Set onFormSubmit trigger
+      The Google Sheet ID is the naunce between /d/ ... /edit

+    2. Create Google Form, must include:

+      a.
+Email Address - where the invoice email will be sent to

+      b.
+At least 1 item

+    3. Publish the form, and in the Responce tab above, select Link To Sheets -> create a new Google Sheet Response

+    4. In the Google Sheet Responce, select Extensions -> Apps Script, a new tap would be opened

+    5. Reneame the project and delete all the default code

+    6. Copy and past the main.js in

+    7. Accoding to the form questions, adjust and copy and paste the code in the modulus.js

+    8. Save the code

+    9. On the left bar, select Triggers -> (bottom right) Add Trigger -> change "Select event type to "On form submit" -> save and verify this trigger